Missions in Spanish Florida: Mission activity

 Missions in Spanish Florida were initially organized around the existing native political groupings.
 Typically, five to ten towns or villages would be associated in a chiefdom, with one of the towns serving as the seat of the chief.
-Two or more of the chiefdoms might be allied, sometimes with one of the chiefs acting as a paramount chief over other chiefdoms.
+Two or more of the chiefdoms might be allied, sometimes with one of the chiefs acting as a leader over other chiefdoms.
 Mission stations of two types were established by Spanish missionaries.
 Doctrinas were stations with a resident missionary, usually in the chief town of a chiefdom.
 A doctrina typically included a church, a residence for the missionary, and a kitchen.
 Visitas were stations with a cross and some sort of rudimentary chapel, often open-air, in outlying villages, which were visited by a missionary, but had no resident missionary.
 Churches at doctrinas typically had wood posts supporting a roof of thatch over a clay floor.
-Plank and wattle and daub walls often enclosed at least part of the church.efn|Herbert Eugene Bolton, John Tate Lanning, and other historians believed, from the mid-19th century into the early 20th century, that tabby ruins in coastal Georgia and northeastern Florida were the remains of Spanish missions, even though local residents had earlier identified the ruins as those of 18th century sugar mills and cotton barns.
-The fact that the ruins were built after the establishment of the Georgia Colony by Great Britain was not fully accepted by historians until late in the 20th century.
+Plank and wattle and daub walls often enclosed at least part of the church.
+(Note: Herbert Eugene Bolton, John Tate Lanning, and other historians believed, from the mid-19th century into the early 20th century, that tabby ruins in coastal Georgia and northeastern Florida were the remains of Spanish missions, even though local residents had earlier identified the ruins as those of 18th century sugar mills and cotton barns.
+The fact that the ruins were built after the establishment of the Georgia Colony by Great Britain was not fully accepted by historians until late in the 20th century.)
 While missionaries conducted some services at visitas, converted residents of visita villages would go to the doctrina on important feast days.
 In 1620, 32 doctrinas in Spanish Florida served more than 200 towns and villages.
 Native populations declined throughout the mission period in Spanish Florida.
 By the 1630s, all of the surviving residents of outlying villages in Mocama Province had been relocated to the principal town of a chiefdom, and the visitas were abandoned.
 Spanish soldiers were sometimes stationed at missions to protect them from pirates and from English and French raids.
 The missionaries reported that the soldiers interfered with their work by acting inappropriately with the natives.
 Converted natives received a Christian name at baptism, and adopted at least some Christian customs.
 Many also learned Spanish.